 Top VR Gadgets Coming Out Soon

 Virtual reality (VR) is not just about the goggles anymore.
 Although to be fair, VR goggle technology is still improving in terms of memory usage, resolution, intuitiveness, and interactivity.
-Trailing right behind it are the other VR gadgets that engage the rest of the senses, and ultimately aim to bring our collective sci-fi notion of VR into reality.
+Trailing right behind it are the other VR gadgets (VR Glasses) that engage the rest of the senses, and ultimately aim to bring our collective sci-fi notion of VR into reality.

 Hand Tracking Controllers